When Kiss Reunited, Then Went Acoustic, on ‘Unplugged’

 That would change, in more ways than one, with the March 12, 1996, release of Unplugged.

 The previously televised concert served as a career retrospective for the legendary group, kicking off with 1974's "Comin' Home," before revisiting other hard-driving classics like "Plaster Caster" and "Do You Love Me?" all of which were impeccably catered to suit the stripped-down nature of the performance.

 Fortunately for the die-hard fans, Unplugged was so much more than just the group playing some of their biggest hits on acoustic guitars, because they brought out some of their deeper cuts, too.
 Dynasty's "Sure Know Something" packs an incredible punch here, as does Gene Simmons' 1981 ballad "A World Without Heroes," and "I Still Love You" from 1982's Creatures of the Night.

-And while the band had the crowd eating out of their hands for the first half of the performance, the overall energy and enthusiasm were ratcheted up a notch when original Kiss members Ace Frehley and Peter Criss joined the band on stage.
+While the band had the crowd eating out of its hands for the first half of the performance, the overall energy and enthusiasm were ratcheted up a notch when original Kiss members Ace Frehley and Peter Criss joined the band on stage.

 Wasting no time, Kiss, reunited with Frehley and Criss for the first time since 1979, launched into their cover of the Rolling Stones' "2000 Man" sounding as though they hadn't missed a beat.